 Beginning in early 2022, pandemic restrictions began to lift, more people began returning to work and demand for Metrolink service grew.
 In April 2022, Metrolink restored 21% of the service reduced that was reduced to aid ridership recovery efforts.
-With more people returning to work, spikes in gas prices and easing pandemic restrictions, Metrolink anticipates restoring additional service in October 2022.
+With more people returning to work, spikes in gas prices and easing pandemic restrictions, Metrolink anticipates restoring additional service when ridership demand requires it.